domsalisbury/domsalisbury.github.io/_posts/2021-08-08-bacme_dysregulation.md

 It is simply not good enough for clinicians to pay lip service to the idea that ME/CFS is a serious multisystem illness without moving on from their harmful narratives and thoroughly debunked therapeutic approaches.
 Nothing less than a paradigm shift will suffice.

 Finally, it is worth mentioning that there is no mention of dysregulation in the draft NICE guideline.

+_This blog post was edited on August 20 2021 to reflect that Dr Sue Pemberton is no longer a member of BACME._